farcasterxyz/docs/docs/reference/contracts/id-registry.md

 ### transferAndChangeRecovery

-Transfer the fid of the caller to a new address, and change the fid's recovery address.
+Transfer the fid of the caller to a new address _and_ change the fid's recovery address.
 This can be used to safely receive an fid transfer from an untrusted address.

 The receiving address must sign an EIP-712 [`TransferAndChangeRecovery`](#transferandchangerecovery-signature) message accepting the transfer.
 The `to` address must not already own an fid.